Trontinemab

-Trontinemab (RG6102) is a monoclonal antibody developed by Roche/Genentech for the treatment of Alzheimer's disease.
-It is based on gantenerumab, an anti-amyloid monoclonal antibody, and uses a Brainshuttle domain to enhance its permeability through the blood-brain barrier.
+Trontinemab (RG6102) is a monoclonal antibody (mAb) developed by Roche/Genentech for the treatment of Alzheimer's disease.
+It is based on gantenerumab, an anti-amyloid monoclonal antibody, and uses a brainshuttle domain to enhance its permeability through the blood–brain barrier.
 Compared to gantenerumab, it has 50 times as much penetrance into the brain.

 Mechanism of action

 Trontinemab consists of the anti-amyloid mAb ganterenumab, fused with a Fab fragment that binds to human transferrin receptor 1 (TfR1) in the Fc domain.
-The fully-human monoclonal antibody gantenerumab preferentially targets Aβ fibrils and Aβ oligomers over the monomer form (Kd: 0.6, 1.2, and 17 nM for the three forms, respectively).
+The fully-human mAb gantenerumab preferentially targets Aβ fibrils and Aβ oligomers over the monomer form (K_{D}: 0.6, 1.2, and 17 nM for the three forms, respectively).
 After binding to the Aβ, gantenerumab elicits amyloid clearance through microglia-mediated phagocytosis.
-Gantenerumab showed some amyloid clearance in human trials, especially at high doses; however, its lower-than-expected amyloid removal capacity, its inability to slow the disease progression, even at high doses, and its side effects (including ARIA) prevent the mAb from entering clinical practice.
+Gantenerumab showed some amyloid clearance in human trials, especially at high doses; however, its lower-than-expected amyloid removal capacity, its inability to slow the disease progression, even at high doses, and its side effects, including amyloid-related imaging abnormalities (ARIAs), prevent the mAb from entering clinical practice.

-To improve safety and efficacy, scientists tried to increase gantenerumab's ability to cross the blood-brain barrier by adding to the mAb a Fab fragment (BrainShuttle module) that binds to one of the receptors expressed on the cells that make up the BBB.
-The binding would then trigger the endocytosis of the mAb so that it could be transported through the cell and released to the brain.
-Trontinemab contains a single anti-TfR1 Fab fragment bound to the Fc region, because initial testing showed that mAbs with 2 Fab fragments were easily degraded by lysosomes and had an inferior transportation efficiency compared to mAbs with a single anti-TfR1 Fab.
-The Fab fragment is strategically inverted to prevent an ADCC response to TfR1-expressing cells - the mAb, when the BS module binds to TfR1, assumes a position that allows the 2 anti-amyloid arms to create a clash between them and the Fc receptorsof the FcγR class on the effector cells, preventing cells from engaging the Fc domain of the mAb.
+To improve safety and efficacy, scientists tried to increase gantenerumab's ability to cross the blood–brain barrier by adding to the mAb a Fab fragment (brainshuttle module) that binds to one of the receptors expressed on the cells that make up the blood–brain barrier.
+The binding would then trigger endocytosis of the mAb, allowing it to be transported through the cell and released into the brain.
+Trontinemab contains a single anti-TfR1 Fab fragment bound to the Fc region, because initial testing showed that mAbs with two Fab fragments were easily degraded by lysosomes and had an inferior transportation efficiency compared to mAbs with a single anti-TfR1 Fab.
+The Fab fragment is strategically inverted to prevent antibody-dependent cellular cytotoxicity toward TfR1-expressing cells.
+When the brainshuttle module binds to TfR1, the mAb assumes a position that allows the two anti-amyloid arms to clash with each other and with the Fc receptors of the FcγR class on effector cells, preventing these cells from engaging the Fc domain of the mAb.
 The resulting mAb, trontinemab, has the following characteristics: